 The following is an official repair guide for the Ultimate Hacking Keyboard.
 Given that repair extends product lifespan and saves natural resources, we're dedicated to providing repair guides for our products.
-Please note that we fully respect the two year warranty period, so if you ask for a replacement unit, we will honor your request with no questions asked.
+We do respect the two year warranty period of our products regardless.
+We even provide post-warranty repairs.

 Can you see gibberish appearing on your LED display, or does it eventually go dark?
 Chances are high the FFC cable of the LED display got loose.
 This is a very rare issue that was prevalent for the first 50 UHKs we manufactured and delivered at the end of 2017.
 Luckily, this can be easily fixed.
 Let's do this!

 First up, disconnect the left keyboard half, and remove the palm rest and feet if attached.

 Next up, unscrew the 2 screws highlighted in red.
 Then loosen the snap-fits either by using a flat-headed screwdriver in the highlighed green recesses, or with a prying tool.
 Proceed counter-clockwise starting from left bottom snap fit on the picture.

 Now, you can access the FFC cable that interconnects the display and the main board.

 Please note that if you need to further disassemble your UHK, check out the UHK disassembly guide.

 The FFC cable has a blue plastic tag at either end that should be used to push the cable in.